 Much the same in Chita Quest.
 Colleen and I are settled down in Georgetown– She’s at the World Bank and I’m at the White House– and Porter once again raises a spectre for me to unravel.
 Colleen and I go through some painful moments, lots of tears, and are forced to deal with demons that threaten our family.

 I recommend you pick up a copy of both books.
 Anyone who enjoys intrigue, action, geo-politics or travel should find somethings interesting and worthwhile in the books.
-Brinn is bringing us back in book three, as yet unnamed.
+Brinn is bringing us back in book three, Homeland Burning.
 But it features the Callahan family, though in true Brinn Colenda fashion, it is out of sequence.
 That’s all I can say for now.
 Stay tuned and stay in touch!